 Martin, my son, well, he can do just about anythin’, except when it comes to woo-in’.
-He wants his old mother to do it fer him.
+He wanted his old mother to go an’ do it fer him.

 Martin’s Wooing Mother in The Magic Ring, Yellow Fairy Book.
 Painting by Michael Sweerts.